Morningstar ratings are based on the representative share class of this fund and are dated to the last month-end upon availability from Morningstar.

-Jamie Ross, Fund Manager for Henderson EuroTrust, delivers his monthly commentary on how the Trust performed in October, portfolio activity and his thoughts on wider economic and political developments.
+Jamie Ross, Portfolio Manager of Henderson EuroTrust, delivers his monthly commentary highlighting how the Trust performed in December, the key drivers/detractors from performance, and touches on recent portfolio activity.

 The value of the Funds and the income from them is not guaranteed and may fall as well as rise.
 You may get back less than

 Past performance is not a guide to future performance.

 Third party data is believed to be reliable, but its completeness and accuracy is not guaranteed.

 If a trust's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio diversified across more countries.